Py4Rpi/dir_synchro/README.md

 Hello!

 This is my test task from employer.
 It is a simple Python program that synchronizes two folders periodically.
-The algorythm uses hash of files and folders to compare them between the source and destination directories.
+The algorithm uses hash of files and folders to compare them between the source and destination directories.

 ## Getting Started